vzamboulingame/vzamboulingame/README.md

 ###

-<h4 align="left">My name is Vinodh and I'm a Analytics Engineer / Data Engineer from France</h4>
+<h4 align="left">My name is Vinodh and I'm a Data & Analytics Engineer from France</h4>

 ###